-Role(s) entitled to incentive Performance indicator Please explain Monetary reward Chief Executive Officer (CEO) Reduction of water withdrawals Improvements in efficiency - direct operations Improvements in efficiency - supply chain Implementation of employee awareness campaign or training program Increased access to workplace WASH PMI's compensation and benefits program supports its business and financial objectives, including the achievement of sustainability efforts such as reduction of water withdrawals and water efficiency in direct and indirect operations.
+Role(s) entitled to incentive Performance indicator Please explain Monetary reward Corporate executive team Chief Executive Officer (CEO) Reduction of water withdrawals Improvements in efficiency - direct operations Improvements in efficiency - supply chain PMI's compensation and benefits program supports its business and financial objectives, including the achievement of sustainability efforts such as reduction of water withdrawals and water efficiency in direct and indirect operations.
 In its transformation towards a smoke-free future, PMI has defined strategic priorities, among which to build global societal support for RRP, where our operational sustainability efforts are embedded.
-Operating with excellence and protecting the environment are strategic pillars.
+Operating with excellence and protecting the environment are strategic pilars.
 The BoD considers that environmental, social and governance factors, including protecting the environment and water resources are relevant to the company's business and long-term success.
 These factors are part of the responsibility of the Board and are considered in its evaluation of the annual performance of the company and its management.
-Accordingly, progress against the strategic priorities is included in our overall performance rating which determines the cash bonuses for the management group and other eligible employees.
+Accordingly, progress against the strategic priorities, is included in our compensation program (e.g., based on a linear progression) for the management group and other eligible employees.
 Executive management covering sustainability, including EHS topics, are specifically appraised each year for performance against targets, including those relating to water resources and related issues.
 We discuss our executive compensation program in more detail in our proxy statement filed with the U.S. Securities and Exchange Commission (which includes annual performance against our water reduction targets).
-Non- monetary reward Other, please specify Sustainability Managers, Employees Reduction of water withdrawals Reduction in consumption volumes Behavior change related indicator.
-Annually many affiliates continued to perform voluntary awareness and promotion campaigns/ programs in order to increase employees' active participation in sustainability and EHS programs and to make water stewardship part of the company's culture.
-Awards and recognition for best practices form a core element of such campaigns Water reduction project; Operations employees also have the opportunity to earn awards for best practice initiatives in the areas of water consumption reduction and water efficiency.
-This forms part of our Operations "Lead, Lean and Learn" (3L) program which encourages innovation, continuous improvement and employee engagement.
+Non- Other, please Reduction of Behavior change related indicator.
+Every year, a number of PMI affiliates runs certain voluntary awareness and promotion campaigns and internal programs aimed to monetary specify water increase employees' active participation in sustainability and EHS programs and to make water stewardship part of the company's culture.
+Awards and recognition for reward (Sustainability Managers, Employees) withdrawals Reduction in consumption volumes Improvements in efficiency - direct operations Improvements in efficiency - supply chain Implementation of employee awareness campaign or training program Supply chain engagement Increased access to workplace WASH Implementation of water- related community best practices form a core element of such campaigns for water efficiency and reduction project; Operations employees also have the opportunity to earn awards for best practice initiatives in the areas of water consumption reduction and water efficiency.
+This forms part of our Above and Beyond Call of Duty (ABCD) award program which encourages innovation, continuous improvement and employee engagement.
 Reduction of water intensity, efficiency projects and targets, and increasing access to workplace WASH were selected as indicators of success as they are aligned with the company's vision and they allow PMI to objectively quantify the progress of the company in the field of water and sustainability.